gsferreira/gsferreira.github.com/src/archive/2018/06/versioning-net-core-applications-using-cake/index.md

 ### Increment the version number

-To increment the version number we need to update the _Directory.build.props_ file.
+To increment the version number we need to update the _Directory.Build.props_ file.

 Since the _props_ file is an XML we can use the Cake [XML aliases](https://cakebuild.net/dsl/xml/) like XmlPeek and XmlPoke to read and update the version number.